Hadokane/CI_PP3_OFFICE_CHAMPION/README.md

     2. Are there "Edit" & "Delete" options present for my created data?

-    3. Can I see the data i've created easily?
+    3. Can I see the data I've created easily?

 7. Be able to access and use the website on any device.